chsievers/write-you-a-haskell/004_type_systems.md

 $$
 1 : \t{Nat}
 $$
+*** $$ ... $$ should not be used unless writing plain TeX, see section 1.6
+*** of "An essential guide to LaTeX2e usage", in a file called l2tabuen.pdf.
+*** I suggest to ignore that for now, but keep it in mind for future projects.

 These facts exist within a preset universe of discourse called a *type system* with definitions, properties, conventions, and rules of logical deduction about